 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor immediately if you notice skin problems on the palms of your hands or the soles of your feet (e.g., rash, blisters, redness, swelling, pain).
-Your doctor might prescribe medication for your skin or change your treatment plan.
+Tell your doctor right away if you notice skin problems (such as rash, blisters, redness, swelling, pain), especially on the palms of your hands or the soles of your feet.
+Your doctor may prescribe medication for your skin or change your treatment plan.

-Tell your doctor immediately if any of these unlikely but serious side effects occur: bone/muscle pain, depression, stomach/abdominal pain, dark urine, headache, tongue/mouth sores or pain, easy bruising or bleeding, numbness/tingling of the hands/feet, swollen hands/ankles/feet, shortness of breath.
+Tell your doctor right away if you have any serious side effects, including: bone/muscle pain, depression, easy bruising or bleeding, headache, tongue/mouth sores or pain, numbness/tingling of the hands/feet, shortness of breath, swollen hands/ankles/feet, signs of liver problems (such as stomach/abdominal pain, persistent nausea/vomiting, yellowing eyes/skin, dark urine).

-Seek immediate medical attention if these rare but very serious side effects occur: chest/jaw/left arm pain, severe abdominal/stomach pain, bloody vomit, coughing up blood, bloody stools, difficulty speaking, loss of balance, sudden vision changes, seizures, mental/mood changes (e.g., confusion), severe dizziness, fainting, fast/irregular heartbeat.
+Get medical help right away if you have any very serious side effects, including: chest/jaw/left arm pain, severe abdominal/stomach pain, bloody vomit, coughing up blood, bloody stools, difficulty speaking, loss of balance, sudden vision changes, seizures, mental/mood changes (e.g., confusion), severe dizziness, fainting, fast/irregular heartbeat.

 This medication can lower the body's ability to fight an infection.
 Notify your doctor promptly if you develop any signs of an infection such as fever, chills or persistent sore throat.